Google refuses French order to apply 'right to be forgotten' globally

 In case of a rejection Google may face fines, albeit small compared with the company's turnover.

-"We have taken note of Google's arguments which are partly of a political nature.
+"We have taken note of Google's arguments which are mostly of a political nature.
 The CNIL, on the other hand, has relied on a strictly legal reasoning," said a spokeswoman.

 Google warned that applying the right to be forgotten globally would trigger a "race to the bottom" where "the Internet would only be as free as the world's least free place".